Zhenlisme/heliano/readme.md

   -n PROCESS, --process PROCESS
                         Number of threads to be used.
 ```
+### Run
+Here we will use the genome of Xenopus tropicalis as an example.

 # To contact us
 For any questions, please email us: